The name of the script.

 GM_removeValueChangeListener

-get one argument called "listenerId" and removes the change listener with this ID.
+both get one argument called "listenerId" and remove the change listener with this ID.

 The GM_xmlhttpRequest